nerdschoolbergen/build-and-deploy/README.md

 * src/script.js
 * src/style.css

-Run the command `connect:local`, and see that our web page is currently not very functional!
+Run the command `grunt connect:local`, and see that our web page is currently not very functional!

 Now lets run some commands and see what happends:
 * `bower install`, notice how bower_components folder is created with our dependencies